 - Frequent repositioning and monitoring of patient postures

-- Regular bathing and other personal hygiene care, including monitoring incontinence, using devices that assist incontinent patients, and prompts changing of clothes or bed-linens that become soiled or moist from urine, sweat, or feces
+- Regular bathing and other personal hygiene care, including monitoring incontinence, using devices that assist incontinent patients, and prompting changing of clothes or bed linens that become soiled or moist from urine, sweat, or feces

 - Proper positioning in beds, chairs, and wheelchairs, utilizing additional support devices, if necessary

 - Thorough education and training of staff on awareness and prevention of bedsores

 A Chicago Nursing Home Bedsores Lawyer Can Help You Recover Damages For Nursing Home Abuse and Neglect